 We need more Black/Latinx/Indigenous/AAPI/Mixed race midwives.
 To help, the BIPOC Student Midwife Fund was formed.

-The purpose of this project is to decrease the financial and educational barriers for future BIPOC midwives.
 Research shows that midwifery care is a key component to the reduction of maternal and neonatal health disparities that disproportionately affect BIPOC birthing people and families, and yet we do not have enough BIPOC midwives to provide adequate culturally congruent care.
-This project will provide funds and access to skills and knowledge to BIPOC folks in the Bay Area on their way to becoming a midwife and starting a practice.
+This project will provide funds, access to skills and knowledge, and build community for BIPOC folks in the Bay Area on their way to becoming a midwife and starting a practice.

 Please make a tax deductible DONATION today.

 Visit our website at bipocstudentmidwives.com to learn more, apply, and stay in touch!
+Follow us on our Instagram page and please share our events!

 Students estimating (fake) blood and practicing placing IVs at Student Skills days.